gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     BIPQ 64
     SOL 858

-..  container:: justify

 The created *solvated.gro* file contains the positions of both ethanol and water molecules, it looks like this:

 .. figure:: ../figures/level3/adsorption-ethanol/solvated-light.png
     :alt: GROMACS tutorial : Ethanol molecules in water with VMD